No rain relief in sight as Auckland heads into water restrictions

-Showers are coming to Auckland but residents will still need to take shorter showers and leave the outdoor hose on the hook as the city faces its worst drought on record.
+Rain showers are coming to Auckland but residents will still need to take shorter showers and leave the outdoor hose on the hook as the city faces its worst drought on record.

 January to April have been the driest months in Auckland's history, with dams supplying the city's water now 45.5 per cent full compared to a historical average of 76.7 per cent for this time of year.